The FrontalCortex question bank can help you study for the neurology boards.

 Please log in if you want to rate questions.

 This patient's history and skin findings are characteristic of incontinentia pigmenti.
-The skin changes result from melanin lost from epidermal basal sells.
+This is an X-linked dominant disorder mapping to a gene at Xq28.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4